ezekiellutz/Pure-Proportional-Navigation/README.md

 ![screen_8](https://user-images.githubusercontent.com/83550613/204161338-df833741-8760-4783-9f10-fd1e2274b4de.jpg)

-With the relative velocity of the missile to the target now known, the Line-of-Sight Rate (LoS Rate) can now  be calculated.
+With the relative velocity of the missile to the target now known, the Line-of-Sight Rate (LoS Rate) can be calculated.
 This can be calculated by doing the following:

 ![screen_9](https://user-images.githubusercontent.com/83550613/204161733-1a718eb8-3409-49b5-a1e7-58bbdb00c745.jpg)